 Bottle Shape Considerations

-Ultimately, try a few shapes to see which one your baby prefers.
-Every child is different, so finding the right fit can make all the difference in their feeding journey.
+Try a few shapes to see which one your baby prefers.
+Every child is different.

 Nipple Flow Rates

-• Observe your baby’s cues: Watch for signs of frustration or ease during feeding.
+- Watch your baby’s cues: Look for signs of frustration or ease during feeding.

-• Start with slow flow: Most newborns do best with a slower flow, allowing them to manage their intake.
+- Start with slow flow: Most newborns do best with a slower flow, which helps them manage their intake.

-• Adjust as they grow: As your baby develops, be ready to switch to a faster flow rate to match their needs.
+- Adjust as they grow: Be ready to move to a faster flow rate as your baby develops.

 Material Safety Standards